flutter/website/src/content/release/breaking-changes/android-predictive-back.md

 ### PopScope

-The `PopScope` class directly replaces `WillPopScope` in order to enabled predictive back.
+The `PopScope` class directly replaces `WillPopScope` in order to enable predictive back.
 Instead of deciding whether a pop is possible at the time it occurs, this is set ahead of time with the `canPop` boolean.
 You can still listen to pops by using `onPopInvoked`.